-Panasonic Toughpad Windows 8 review - hands on
+Panasonic Toughpad Windows 8 review

 The 10.1in Panasonic Toughpad FZ-G1 aims to give you all the power of a full Windows 8 PC in a rugged portable tablet, making it suitable for businesses ranging from logistics firms to manufacturing plants and workshops.